 This, he explains, is because foods containing citric acid weaken tooth enamel, and brushing too soon after eating them can permanently damage the enamel in its vulnerable state.
 For best results, Messina recommends waiting 30 minutes before brushing your teeth after eating anything, but especially after eating something acidic.

 If 30 minutes is too long — say, you have to head off to work ten minutes after you’re done with your toast and cereal — Messina recommends drinking a glass of water or chewing sugarless gum to wash away the acids, since chewing sugar-free gum increases the flow of saliva, which in turn reduces plaque, strengthens the teeth and reduces tooth decay.
-This will allow you to brush your teeth sooner without doing damage and freshen your breath.
+This will allow you to brush your teeth sooner and freshen your breath without doing damage.

 Oh gum, what would we do without you?